pyamsoft/franz-recipes/blogger/README.md

-# Bintray for Franz
+# Blogger for Franz
-This is a Franz recipe for Bintray.
+This is a Franz recipe for Blogger.

 ## How to create your own Franz recipes:
 [Read the documentation](https://github.com/meetfranz/plugins)